 Bratwurst

-It will probably come as no surprise that traditional German food includes a lot of “wurst” (sausages) that come in many shapes, sizes, fillings, and flavors.
+So, what do people in Germany eat?
+It will probably come as no surprise that the traditional food of Germany includes a lot of “wurst” (sausages) that come in many shapes, sizes, fillings, and flavors.
 In fact, there are over 1500 different types of sausage made in Germany.

-The most popular by far is the traditional bratwurst, of which there are over 40 varieties.
-This thin pork sausage is originally from Nürnberg and is popular nationwide – a staple of every German barbecue.
-Bratwurst is usually served with side dishes such as sauerkraut, potato salad, or fried potatoes, or as street food with bread and mustard.
+The most popular food in Germany by far is the traditional bratwurst, of which there are over 40 varieties.
+This thin pork sausage is originally from Nürnberg and is considered one of the common foods in Germany, particularly at barbecues.
+Bratwurst is usually served with side dishes such as sauerkraut, potato salad, and fried potatoes or as street food with bread and mustard.

 Currywurst

-Currywurst deserves a section all to itself because of the place it holds in many a German’s heart!
+Currywurst deserves a section all to itself because of the place it holds as one of the most famous German foods!
 This is a pork sausage served with a ketchup curry sauce, invented in 1949 by a Berlin woman called Herta Heuwer.

-The first example of this German street food classic was produced by Heuwer after she got hold of ketchup and curry powder from British soldiers in Germany.
-She sold them from a street food stall in the Charlottenburg district of Berlin, to construction workers who were rebuilding the war-stricken city.
+Heuwer produced the first example of this German famous food after she got hold of ketchup and curry powder from British soldiers.
+She sold them from a street food stall in the Charlottenburg district of Berlin to construction workers who were rebuilding the war-stricken city.

-There’s even a museum dedicated to this popular food of Germany in the capital city of Berlin, and apparently, 800 million are consumed every year.
+It could easily be considered Germany’s favorite food due to the museum dedicated to it in the capital city of Berlin.
+Apparently, 800 million are consumed every year.

 Saumagen

 If you’ve ever eaten Scottish haggis, you might have an idea of what to expect from Saumagen (which translates as “sow’s stomach” in English).
-This German meaty delicacy is made with the stomach of a pig, stuffed with a mixture of pork, carrots, potatoes, onions, nutmeg, white pepper, and marjoram.
+This common German food is made with the stomach of a pig, stuffed with a mixture of pork, carrots, potatoes, onions, nutmeg, white pepper, and marjoram.

 This is then sliced and either roasted in the oven or fried on the stove.
-It’s popular in the Palatinate in southwestern Germany and usually served with sauerkraut.
+It’s a popular German food in the Palatinate region and is usually served with sauerkraut.

 Spätzle

-Although this is not under any circumstances to be called pasta, spätzle is basically the German equivalent.
-Essentially, it is made of egg noodles (created by combining flour, eggs, salt, and sometimes fizzy water to add fluffiness), and usually served as a side for meat dishes.
+Although this is not under any circumstances to be called pasta, spätzle is basically the equivalent.
+This German traditional food is made of egg noodles (created by combining flour, eggs, salt, and sometimes fizzy water to add fluffiness) and is usually served as a side for meat dishes.

-Spätzle is also a popular German dish for vegetarians as it’s often offered in restaurants as the main meal itself.
-There’s a cheesy variant called Käsespätzle which is rather like American mac and cheese.
+Spätzle is also typical food in Germany for vegetarians as it’s often offered as the main meal in restaurants.
+There’s a cheesy variant called Käsespätzle which resembles American mac and cheese.

 Bratkartoffeln

-Also known as German Fries, Bratkartoffeln is a delicious, rather calorific side dish made from fried sliced potatoes.
-Flavors, spices, and extras such as bacon and onions are often added to this tasty accompaniment.
+Also known as German Fries, Bratkartoffeln is one of the delicious traditional German side dishes made from fried sliced potatoes.
+Flavors, spices, and extras such as bacon and onions are often added to this German cuisine.

 Reibekuchen

 Every season is the season for reibekuchen in Germany.
 They are fried potato pancakes that have many different names and variations.
-You might see these traditional German pancakes on the menu as kartoffelpuffer, reibekuchen, reibeplätzchen, grumbeerpannekuche, reiberdatschi, and other names.
+You might see this traditional German dish on the menu as kartoffelpuffer, reibekuchen, reibeplätzchen, grumbeerpannekuche, reiberdatschi, and other names.

-It’s a true street food favorite, and although it is popular all year round, the German Christmas markets always offer fantastic potato pancakes, often served with sour cream and apple sauce.
-Other versions are prepared with treacle or black pumpernickel rye bread.
+It’s an authentic street food favorite instead of a typical German breakfast like traditional pancakes.
+Although it is one of many popular dishes in Germany all year round, the German Christmas markets always offer fantastic potato pancakes, often served with sour cream and apple sauce.
+This traditional German dinner can also be prepared with treacle or black pumpernickel rye bread.

 Sauerbraten

-When asked what some German popular foods, many locals would be quick to suggest Sauerbraten, which is a popular national dish of Germany.
-It was traditionally made with horsemeat, but nowadays it’s mostly beef or venison.
+When asked what some common German dishes are, many locals would quickly suggest Sauerbraten.
+It’s considered by many as the national food of Germany.
+It was traditionally made with horsemeat, but nowadays, it’s mostly beef or venison.

-This tender and soft meat specialty is created by slow-cooking beef that has been marinating in vinegar (which tenderizes it), herbs, and spices for several days.
+This tender and soft meat specialty is created by slow-cooking beef that has been marinated in vinegar (which tenderizes it), herbs, and spices for several days.
+Once it’s ready, it quickly becomes one of the popular German foods in the area thanks to its aromas filling the air.

-Sauerbraten is usually served with potatoes of some sort, or spätzle, along with some red cabbage and sauce.
-There are many different regional variations of Sauerbraten – whether the marinade uses wine or vinegar, and other nuances.
+German meat dishes like Sauerbraten are usually served with potatoes of some sort or spätzle, along with some red cabbage and sauce.
+There are many different regional variations of Sauerbraten – whether the marinade uses wine or vinegar and other nuances.

 Maultaschen

-Now for something a bit more unusual.
-Maultaschen is a kind of ravioli pasta – basically, an egg-based dough stuffed with meat, spices, and sometimes vegetables.
+Now for one of the unusual famous foods in Germany.
+Maultaschen is a kind of ravioli pasta.
+There are many types of German dumplings.
+The egg-based dough can be stuffed with meat, spices, and sometimes vegetables.

 The authentic German recipe is stuffed with minced meat (pork or beef), bacon, ham, onions, spinach, and breadcrumbs, with plenty of seasoning, herbs, and spices such as nutmeg, parsley, and marjoram.
-These large stuffed dumplings are then either boiled and served with a creamy sauce, or pan-fried with butter.
+These large stuffed dumplings are then either boiled and served with a creamy sauce or pan-fried with butter.
+You can see why it’s one of the more popular German meals.

-There is a legend in Germany that tells the tale of the monks of Maulbronn monastery using maultaschen to sneakily disguise the fact they were eating meat when it was forbidden.
-Whether this is true or not, who knows, but in 2009 these delicious dumplings were noted as an important part of the cultural heritage of Baden-Württemberg.
+There is a legend in Germany that tells the tale of the monks of Maulbronn monastery using this German comfort food to sneakily disguise the fact they were eating meat when it was forbidden.
+Whether this is true or not, who knows, but in 2009 these delicious dumplings were noted as an important part of the German food culture of Baden-Württemberg.

 Berliner eisbein

-A Berlin delicacy, eisbein is cured pork knuckle or ham hock usually served up with sauerkraut and pea purée.
+One of Berlin’s most popular German dishes, eisbein, is cured pork knuckle or ham hock, usually served up with sauerkraut and pea purée.
 The cured pork is simmered in a flavorful stock with juniper berries, onions, garlic, and the all-important German beer.

-This is one of the most tender and succulent of traditional foods in Germany – the curing intensifies the flavors of the meat, while the slow cooking makes it fall off the bone.
-The name eisbein (“ice-bone”) refers to the bone that runs through the meat, which used to be used as the blade for ice-skaters!
-In the South of Germany, there is a similar dish called Schweinshaxe.
+This is one of the most tender and succulent common German meals – the curing intensifies the flavors of the meat, while the slow cooking makes it fall off the bone.
+The name eisbein (“ice-bone”) refers to the bone that runs through the meat, which used to be used as the blade for ice skaters!
+In the south, one of the similar German dinner foods is called Schweinshaxe.

 Leberkäse

-Less of a meal in itself and more of a lunchtime or daytime snack, German leberkäse is a kind of meatloaf made from salted beef or pork and onions which is minced and baked.
-This crusty meat block is then sliced and served up with bread, or with pickled gherkins, or sometimes as a main dish with a potato salad or fried egg.
+Less of a meal in itself and more of traditional German lunch or daytime snack, leberkäse is a kind of meatloaf made from salted beef or pork and onions, which is minced and baked.
+This crusty meat block is then sliced and served with bread, pickled gherkins, or sometimes as a main dish with a potato salad or fried egg.

-It’s a pretty old recipe, first invented in 1776 by a Bavarian butcher.
-Its name translates as “liver cheese” (which doesn’t sound very appetizing!) and according to German food law, a minimum of 4% of the dish has to be made of liver.
+It’s one of the more traditional foods in Germany, as it was first invented in 1776 by a Bavarian butcher.
+Its name translates as “liver cheese” (which doesn’t sound like it would make the Best German Dish list!), and according to German food law, a minimum of 4% of the dish has to be made of liver.
 Today, leberkäse is popular in the South of Germany, where it is considered a delicacy.

 Schnitzel

-Another one of the most famous traditional German foods is schnitzel, which can be found in many different iterations not just in Germany but throughout Europe too.
+One of the most common German foods is schnitzel, which can be found in many different iterations not just in the country but throughout Europe.
 Schnitzel is a thin boneless cutlet of meat coated in breadcrumbs and fried.

-The most well-known of the schnitzels is the Wiener schnitzel, made with veal, but there is also (confusingly) the Schnitzel Wiener Art which is pork.
-You can also find schnitzel made from chicken breast, and even soy or cheese.
+One of the most popular German foods is the Wiener schnitzel, made with veal, but there is also (confusingly) the Schnitzel Wiener Art which is pork.
+You can also find schnitzel made from chicken breast and even soy or cheese.

-It is often served in Germany with a good ladling of sauce, such as Jägerschnitzel (with mushroom sauce), rahmschnitzel (with cream sauce), or zigeunerschnitzel (with red pepper sauce).
-In Hamburg, the schnitzel is served with onions and fried eggs, while in Spreewald it is spread with horseradish, gherkins, and baked cheese.
+The main dish in Germany is served with a good ladling of sauce, such as Jägerschnitzel (with mushroom sauce), rahmschnitzel (with cream sauce), or zigeunerschnitzel (with red pepper sauce).
+In Hamburg, the schnitzel is served with onions and fried eggs, while in Spreewald, it is spread with other traditional German foods such as horseradish, gherkins, and baked cheese.

 Rouladen

 As the name might suggest, this delicacy involves rolling!
-It’s a fiddly German dish to prepare at home but a delicious one.
-Rouladen is created by making a filling of bacon, mustard, pickles and onions, and wrapping it up with a thin slice of beef or veal.
+It’s fiddly food from Germany to prepare at home but a delicious one.
+Rouladen is created by making a filling of bacon, mustard, pickles, and onions and wrapping it up with a thin slice of beef or veal.

 These stuffed rolls of meat have a really unique flavor.
-They are really popular in western Germany food culture, and are best served up with red cabbage, and the classic potato dumplings or mashed potato.
+It’s one of the most popular German food items in the west and is best served with red cabbage and classic potato dumplings or mashed potato.

 Gulasch

-When does a dish truly become part of a country’s heritage?
-Gulasch (or goulash) originates from Hungary but it has been absorbed into many nearby European nation’s cultures and menus.
-The people of Germany eat gulasch a lot – a hearty and rich traditional meat stew that is the perfect comfort food on a wintry day.
+When do traditional German dishes become part of a country’s heritage?
+Gulasch (or goulash) originates from Hungary but has been absorbed into many nearby European nation’s cultures and menus.
+Residents eat gulasch as if it is part of a typical German diet.
+As one of the most popular foods in Germany, It’s a hearty and rich traditional meat stew that is the perfect comfort food on a wintry day.

-The German take on gulasch is with venison, pork, beef, or wild boar.
-It’s a spicy stew or soup that is served with potatoes, dumplings, rice or noodles, and found in restaurants and homesteads throughout the country.
+The German dinner food version uses venison, pork, beef, or wild boar.
+It’s a spicy stew or soup served with potatoes, dumplings, rice, or noodles and found in restaurants and homesteads throughout the country.

 Königsberger klopse

-Königsberger klopse is a traditional German national dish named after the former city of Königsberg, the once-capital of East Prussia.
+Ever wondered what is Germany’s national dish?
+One answer is the Königsberger klopse.
+It’s a traditional German national dish named after the former city of Königsberg, the once capital of East Prussia.
 Another meat dish with a twist – Königsberger klopse are meatballs in a creamy caper sauce.

-The meatballs are molded from minced veal (although you can make a cheaper version with beef or pork) together with onions, egg, spices, and breadcrumbs.
-The traditional German dish also has anchovies in.
-These meatballs are then simmered, and their broth is mixed with cream and egg yolk to create a silky sauce, topped with capers.
-Served up with boiled potatoes and beetroot, this makes a delicious and different dinner.
+The meatballs are molded from minced veal (although you can make a cheaper version with beef or pork) together with onions, eggs, spices, and breadcrumbs.
+The national dish of Germany also has anchovies.
+These meatballs are then simmered, and their broth is mixed with cream and egg yolk to create a silky sauce topped with capers.
+Served with boiled potatoes and beetroot, this makes a delicious typical German dinner.

 Labskaus

-Historically popular in northern Germany, Labskaus is a strange looking dish created from potatoes and meat – and all importantly, beetroot (which gives it a fantastic color!).
-These ingredients are mashed together creating a pink dollop of Labskaus, garnished with pickled cucumbers and rollmops.
+Considered one of the most popular authentic German dishes in the north, Labskaus is a strange-looking dish created from potatoes and meat – and, all importantly, beetroot (which gives it a fantastic color!).
+These ingredients are mashed together, creating a pink dollop of Labskaus, garnished with pickled cucumbers and rollmops to make one of the more unique German specialty foods.

-This colorful specialty was apparently particularly common with the seafaring folk of the Baltic and North Sea – an easy meal for sailors and fishermen on the great ships.
+This colorful specialty was apparently German staple foods for the Baltic and North Sea seafaring folk – an easy meal for sailors and fishermen on the great ships.

 Himmel un ääd

-Some common German food names are really great – such as himmel un ääd, which translates as “heaven and earth”.
-It’s authentic German food that has been around since the 18th century, and prepared with black pudding, mashed potatoes, and fried onions with a delicious apple sauce.
+Some iconic German food names are really great – such as himmel un ääd, which translates as “heaven and earth.”
+It’s authentic German food that has been around since the 18th century and is prepared with black pudding, mashed potatoes, and fried onions with a delicious apple sauce.

-Supposedly, the German name is in reference to the ingredients, and the two different types of apple.
+Supposedly, the German name is in reference to the ingredients and the two different types of apples.
 The apples from the trees (the sky) and the apples from the earth (the potatoes).
 This dish is popular in the Rhineland, Westphalia, and Lower Saxony regions of Germany.

 Zwiebelkuchen and federweisser

-The best way to describe German “zwiebelkuchen” is as a bit like a quiche.
-It’s a traditional onion tart made with rich cream, fluffy eggs, fried onions, and bits of bacon.
-It is often paired (and with good reason) with “federweisser” – a fermented sweet freshly pressed grape juice that literally translates as “featherlight”.
+The best way to describe “zwiebelkuchen” is that it is a bit like a quiche.
+It’s one of the more traditional German egg dishes featuring an onion tart made with rich cream, fluffy eggs, fried onions, and bacon bits.
+It is often paired (and with good reason) with “federweisser” – a fermented sweet, freshly pressed grape juice that literally translates as “featherlight.”

-It’s a traditional German food pairing that is perfect on hot summer days and widely found throughout the villages, towns, and cities on the river Mosel.
+It’s one of the unique German foods that is perfect on hot summer days and widely found throughout the villages, towns, and cities on the river Mosel.

 Pinkel mit grünkohl

-Pinkel is a traditional German sausage popular in northern Germany and enshrouded in mystery – because the local butchers guard the secret of how to make it!
-It’s thought that its name comes from the German word “pinkelt” meaning little finger.
+Pinkel is one of the favorite German foods in the north.
+It’s also enshrouded in mystery – because the local butchers guard the secret of how to make it!
+It’s thought that its name comes from the German word “pinkelt,” meaning little finger.

 Spargel

-Spargel is white asparagus that is hugely popular throughout the country and served up in restaurants in many different forms.
+Spargel is a white asparagus that is hugely popular throughout the country and served in restaurants in many different forms.
 However, it’s only available for a few months a year.
-The season for “spargel” in Germany is called “spargelzeit”, and runs from mid-April to the end of June (the official end of spargelzeit is the 24th of June which is St John the Baptist Day).
+The season for “spargel” in Germany is called “spargelzeit” and runs from mid-April to the end of June (the official end of spargelzeit is the 24th of June, which is St John the Baptist Day).

 Rollmops

-Rollmops are often seen as a garnish or snack in Germany, but they are pretty often served up as a side dish or even a breakfast in themself.
+Rollmops are often seen as a garnish or snack, as opposed to one of the typical German foods.
+But they are often served as a side dish for German main dishes or even a breakfast in themself.
 Pickled herring is wrapped around a savory filling of pickled gherkins or olives.
-Believe it or not, this is a typical German breakfast cure for hangovers!
+Believe it or not, typical German meals like this are a hangover breakfast cure!

 Schwarzwälder kirschtorte

-One of Germany’s finest dessert exports is the famous “Schwarzwälder kirschtorte” – also known as the Black Forest gateau.
-This rich cake is a sandwich of chocolate sponge, whipped cream, and sour cherries, adorned with whipped cream, chocolate shavings, and maraschino cherries.
+One of the country’s finest dessert exports is also a famous German food, “Schwarzwälder kirschtorte” – also known as the Black Forest gateau.
+This rich cake is a sandwich of chocolate sponge, whipped cream, and sour cherries adorned with whipped cream, chocolate shavings, and maraschino cherries.

 This famous traditional German cake was invented in 1915 by Josef Keller in Bonn in Rhineland.
 Some say it gets its name from the colors of the traditional costumes of the people who live in the Black Forest (white, brown, and red), but most think it’s named after the regional cherry liquor – Schwarzwälder kirsch.